 |DEFAULTPROC||Access to all default procedures (TABLE.select, TABLE.insert, TABLE.delete, TABLE.update, and TABLE.upsert)||DEFAULTPROCREAD|

 |SQLREAD||Access to read-only ad hoc SQL queries (SELECT)||DEFAULTPROCREAD|

 |SQL[a]||Access to all ad hoc SQL queries, including data definition language (DDL) statements and default procedures||SQLREAD, DEFAULTPROC|

 |ALLPROC||Access to all user-defined stored procedures|

 |ADMIN[a]||Full access to all system procedures, all user-defined procedures, as well as default procedures and ad hoc SQL||ALLPROC, DEFAULTPROC, SQL|

 [a] For backwards compatibility, the special permissions ADHOC and SYSPROC are still recognized.
 They are interpreted as synonyms for SQL and ADMIN, respectively.

-In the CREATE ROLE statement you enable access to these features by including the adhoc, defaultproc, and sysproc keywords in the WITH clause.
-(The default, if security is enabled and the keyword is not specified, is that the role is not allowed access to the corresponding feature.)
+In the CREATE ROLE statement you enable access to these functions by including the permission name in the WITH clause.
+(The default, if security is enabled and the keyword is not specified, is that the role is not allowed access to the corresponding function.)

 Note that the permissions are additive.
-So if a user is assigned one role that allows access to adhoc but not sysproc, but that user also is assigned another role that allows sysproc, the user has both permissions.
+So if a user is assigned one role that allows access to SQLREAD but not DEFAULTPROC, but that user is also assigned another role that allows DEFAULTPROC, the user has both permissions.

-CREATE ROLE admin WITH sysproc; CREATE ROLE dbuser WITH adhoc, defaultproc; CREATE ROLE apps WITH defaultproc;
+CREATE ROLE ops WITH admin; CREATE ROLE developer WITH sql, allproc; CREATE ROLE apps;